Beekman Arms Inn: History

 In 1918, under the ownership of Tracy Dows, the inn was extensively renovated, with a ballroom being added.
 Dows's son Olin Dows, a United States Army artist who would serve in the European Theater of Operations during World War II, was commissioned to paint a mural in the Rhinebeck post office depicting the town's beginnings.
 Olin's Harvard classmate and close friend Thomas Wolfe visited the inn frequently, and his five years of prolonged stays at the inn have been said to have been the basis for what became his 1935 novel Of Time and the River.

 In 1957, the inn was host to New York Governor W. Averell Harriman upon the dedication of the Kingston–Rhinecliff Bridge.

 In 1958, Charles LaForge Jr. purchased the inn.
-LaForge and partner Timothy Toronto also bought the Delamater House in 1979 and renovated its property, constructing the "Courtyard Complex."
+LaForge and business partner Timothy Toronto also bought the Delamater House in 1979 and renovated its property, constructing a "Courtyard Complex."
 In the 1980s, a greenhouse room was added to the front of the Beekman Arms ballroom.
 George Banta Sr. purchased both the Beekman Arms and Delamater Inn from LaForge in 2002.